mdda/getting-to-aha-with-tpus/README.md

 * `gemma` (GDM library)
   + only has a greedy Sampler - which would need fixing
   + relies very heavily on `kauldron` to do fancy things
-* PyTorch looks interesting, though would need:
+* PyTorch/XLA `pytorch_gemma` looks interesting, though would need:
   + LoRA to be added (ideally using PEFT)
   + actual benchmarking on TPUs vs JAX (time-consuming)
 * Keras.JAX seems likely to be a good basis,